EBhuvan06/sky2syn_week_1/README.md

 We can se that its giving the exact output of mux this is what we call simulation miss match.
  ![BAD_MUX](Week_1/bad_gls.png)

-Lets see the another examle of blocking statement synthesis abd simulation mis match which we disscused before
+Lets see the another examle of blocking statement synthesis and simulation mismatch which we disscused before
 ```
 Aim
             \------\